jaiminkatva/Demo_web_api/README.md

-Demo web api is a simple api of sequelize mysql2.
+Demo web api is a simple api using nodejs, express, squelize, mysql2.

 In this api we store data using Mysql database.